-Apply to make oral/written submissions to the Tribunal Any third party with an interest (including any proposed class member) may also apply to the Tribunal for permission to make oral and/or written submissions at the hearing.
-4pm on 17 March 2023 Any such application must be made in writing to the Tribunal, supported by reasons.
+Apply to make Any third party with an interest (including any 4pm on 17 oral/written proposed class member) may also apply to the March 2023 submissions to Tribunal for permission to make oral and/or written the Tribunal submissions at the hearing.
+Any such application must be made in writing to the Tribunal, supported by reasons.
 For further information on how to do this, see section 9 below.